DenisNavarro/rust_pocs/bin_from_ninja/README.md

 regular programming language to write a code which writes a Ninja build file.

 [every sufficiently advanced configuration language is wrong]: https://matt-rickard.com/advanced-configuration-languages-are-wrong

+## [Pixi][pixi]

+Pixi is a Conda alternative written in Rust.
+It allows to manage dependencies in a local environment with the Conda packaging ecosystem.
+This local environment is similar to a Python virtual environment, but is not limited to Python.
+So it is not as isolated as a container, but it is more friendly to manage.
+The corresponding configuration file is [`pixi.toml`][].

+[`pixi.toml`]: ./pixi.toml

 ## [`backup`][]